 Products consisting of ‘mushroom extract powder’ compose a majority of the mainstream healing mushroom market here in the United States.
 These products are marketed as instant coffees, elixirs, coffee substitutes, capsules, smoothie additives, and more.
-The common theme of these products is that they are all soluble; like instant coffee, they dissolve in water.
+The common theme of these products is that they are all soluble like instant coffee; they dissolve in water.

 On the contrary, ground mushrooms in a dried, natural state do not dissolve in water.
-The differences in physical characteristics between naturally dried fruiting bodies of wild fungi such as Chaga (Inonotus obliquus) & Reishi (Ganoderma tsugae) and their ‘extract powder’ derivatives are profound.
+The differences in physical characteristics between naturally dried fruiting bodies of wild fungi such as Chaga (Inonotus obliquus) and Reishi (Ganoderma tsugae) and their ‘extract powder’ derivatives are profound.
 They vary in taste, color, solubility, and micronutrient composition.

-The obvious question - How does one convert a mushroom fruiting body into an ‘extract powder’?
+The obvious question - How does one convert a mushroom fruiting body into an ‘extract powder?'

-While the concept of this extraction seems logical and convenient for a consumer, it should be noted that the infrared-drying method as well as the spray-drying method inevitably alter the the yielded constituents through exposure to extreme heat.
+While the concept of this extraction seems logical and convenient for a consumer, it should be noted that the infrared-drying method as well as the spray-drying method inevitably alter the yielded constituents through exposure to extreme heat.
 (Spray-drying is the worst, using temperatures up to 302 degrees Fahrenheit).

-The freeze-dried method of sublimation is perhaps the most legitimate approach to creating a mushroom extract powder that yields soluble active constituents of the original mushroom, but this method also has drawbacks:
+The freeze-dried method of sublimation is perhaps the most legitimate approach to creating a mushroom extract powder that yields the soluble active constituents of the original mushroom, but this method also has drawbacks:

 From a more broad perspective, common sense suggests that heightened levels of scrutiny should be applied to a product utilizing mushroom extract powders compared to products that use dried whole or ground mushrooms in their natural state because the tangible physical properties of the original mushrooms have become obscured.
 If you desire an end-product that has legitimate healing power from any mushroom, you deserve absolute transparency as to how the mushroom was sourced and how it was extracted.
 Especially if you are unable to verify its basic qualitative attributes on your own!